Deploy your language models to production using ONNX runtime and the Triton inference server

 base_model = CustomEmbeddingBertModel.from_pretrained(embedding_model_id)

-Before passing the text to the embedding the text need to be transformed in a tokenizer.
+Before passing the text to the embedding, it needs to be transformed in a tokenizer.

 from transformers import AutoTokenizer